Personal identification information

 Google Forms and Surveys

 This site sometimes uses Google forms to conduct voluntary surveys or collect information for the purpose of getting a greater scope of our readers’ needs.
-We also use them to process membership for the Blogger Voices Network.
-Google stores the data behind a secure wall for the duration of the membership.
+Google stores the data behind a secure wall for the duration of the need.

 Contact and Comment Forms